Stellahhh/Infection/README.md

 ### Final project submission
 Functionality:
 - Fixing bugs of specific edge cases
-  - Fixing the bug where the winners' names sometims are not show up correctly.
+  - ~~Fixing the bug where the winners' names sometims are not show up correctly.~~
-  - Fixing the bug where sometimes the zombie cannot successfully infect human even when it collide with human.
+  - ~~Fixing the bug where sometimes the zombie cannot successfully infect human even when it collide with human.~~
-  - Fixing the bug where the last pray isn't updated when the human collide with zombie.
+  - ~~Fixing the bug where the last pray isn't updated when the human collide with zombie.~~

 - Functionality
-  - When the player dies (human die due to being in war zone, and zombie dies due to hunger), create specific death end scene for them instead of displaying no rendering camera.
+  - ~~When the player dies (human die due to being in war zone, and zombie dies due to hunger), create specific death end scene for them instead of displaying no rendering camera.~~
   - Since it is a multiplayer game that is controlled by the server, it is not feasible to have a restart option.
 The players have to wait until the server restart the game.
-  - Complete the AI zombie implementation.
+  - ~~Complete the AI zombie implementation.~~

 - UI and Juicy
-  - Add the camera shake or other effect when the human is infected by the zombie.
+  - ~~Add the camera shake or other effect when the human is infected by the zombie.~~
   - Add some camera shake when human and zombies are walking.
+  - We didn't implement it because we realize it makes the player very dizzy and it is hard to play the game for a long time

+Additions:
+- We added overhead cameras after player dies, so that they can choose between 9 different cameras to observe the game.
+- We added names on top of each player's head.
+- We added background musics for lobby scene and the observing scene.
+- We fixed the bug of end scene unable to synch among multiple clients.
+(We force shift the result scene for all connections.)
+- We fixed the bug of winners' names not synch among clients.
+(We broadcast the winner names across all connection)
+- We fixed the bug of the newly infected human (new zombie) didn't inherit the name of the previous human.
+(We overwrite the PlayerRole script.)
+- We fixed the bug of pp volumn not functional when new player entered.
+(It was previously set the global and we've changed it to local.)